Key Takeaways

 The development deal looked solid.
 The tribe had partnered with an experienced developer, the financing was in place, and construction was ready to begin.
 Then someone noticed the lease term was fifteen years and the project involved trust land.
 The contract required BIA approval under Section 81—approval that no one had sought.
 Everything stopped while parties scrambled to determine whether the deal could be saved.

 Section 81 of Title 25 (25 U.S.C. § 81) is one of those federal requirements that catches parties by surprise.
-It mandates that certain contracts involving tribal lands receive approval from the Secretary of the Interior.
-Its purpose is protective: to ensure that tribes aren't encumbered by unfavorable long-term obligations without federal oversight.
-But its effect is practical: unapproved contracts may be void and unenforceable.
+It requires Secretarial approval for certain contracts that encumber Indian lands for seven or more years.
+Its purpose is protective: to ensure that tribes are not bound by certain long-term land encumbrances without federal oversight.
+But its effect is practical: a contract requiring approval is not valid until approved.
+Understanding how tribal sovereignty interacts with these federal approval requirements is essential for anyone doing business with tribes.

 What Section 81 Requires

-Section 81 requires approval from the Secretary of the Interior (delegated to the Bureau of Indian Affairs) for any contract that "encumbers Indian lands for a period of 7 or more years."
-The statute applies to trust and restricted lands—lands held by the United States in trust for tribes or subject to restrictions on alienation.
+Section 81 requires approval from the Secretary of the Interior (delegated to the Bureau of Indian Affairs) for a covered contract that encumbers Indian lands for a period of seven or more years.
+The statute applies to trust and restricted lands - lands held by the United States in trust for tribes or subject to restrictions on alienation.

 The key elements are: